 Cambridge District Scout Archive

 BP’s Scouting Games (1926 ed.) includes a game in which one party attach a piece of red cloth to their buttonhole badges or attached to their jackets.
-As so often with BP the gentle assumption is that Scouts should identify themselves when out of uniform with this marker.
+As so often with BP a gentle assumption, that Scouts should identify themselves when out of uniform with this marker.

-The poor snap below has a number of modern alternative fittings.
+The poor photograph below has a number of modern alternative fittings.
 These may have been adopted for a combination of reasons.
-Jackets with a solid button hole became a scarce item of daily wear..
+Jackets with a solid button hole became a scarce item of daily wear.
 The needs of women, who are rarely routine wearers of jackets, were considered.
 A greater number of garments for each required a ready way to transfer the badges.

 The horizontal pin and back plate is on the back of most of the above.
-The less attractive sprung pin is perhaps an earlier form.
+The less attractive sprung pin (centre) is, perhaps, a tie pin.

 JWR Archivist Jan 2020